adattoweb/poemix/README.md

 - Added a timer option that allows users to set a timer and try to complete the poem within a specified time

 ### UPDATE 2.1
-All versions are now counted as n.n, where the first digit represents a major update, and the second digit represents an update to that major release.

 Fixed a number of bugs, including:
 - Fixed a timer bug that caused it to end incorrectly.
 - Fixed a bug with incorrect comma placement in the `localStorage` object, which prevented the history from displaying.